If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 Mental Illness and the Brain

 Why do I love it so much?
 Oh, so many reasons.
-The first is that you can dial up and dial down the level of complexity by clicking the Level of Information box found upper-left.
+The first is that you can dial up and dial down the level of complexity by clicking the Level of Information box found in the upper left.
 Their explanations range from fairly easy to understand to a university level.
-Second, on the upper-right you can dial what type of information you’d like to see on a topic.
-So, you can see the social, psychological, neurological, cellular and molecular information on depression and bipolar disorder.
+Second, on the upper right, you can dial what type of information you’d like to see on a topic.
+So, you can see the social, psychological, neurological, cellular, and molecular information on depression and bipolar disorder.

 Mental Illness on McGill Brain from Top to Bottom